 362. The Commission tasks SC14 and TCC14 to evaluate the expected effects of several potential sea turtle management scenarios, including, but not limited to, ones in which vessels in all longline fisheries in the Convention Area are required to: (1) use either large circle hooks or whole finfish for bait; (2) use large circle hooks and whole finfish for bait; or (3) use any other combination of mitigation methods identified by the SC as being potentially effective.
 The SC may consider a range of specifications for large circle hooks.
 SC’s evaluation should focus on expected effects on sea turtle interactions and mortalities and on target and bycatch species catch rates.
 TCC’s evaluation should focus on implementation and compliance implications, as well as SIDS implementation considerations.
 Based on the evaluations, SC14 and TCC14 will provide any appropriate advice or recommendations to WCPFC15 with respect to improving CMM 2008-03.

 SC14 will review scientific aspects of the CMM 2008-03 (Conservation and management of sea turtles), and any other information related to additional or new mitigation measures for sea turtles.

+Working Papers